 Europe: Austria, Belgium, Britain (England and Wales), Croatia, Czech Republic, Finland, France, Germany, Hungary, Italy (including Sicily), Liechtenstein, Luxembourg, Monaco, Netherlands, Poland, Russia, Slovenia, Spain, Switzerland, Vatican (21 countries).

-North America: Alaska (a state of the US but counted separately because of its separation from the lower 48), Antigua, Canada (4 provinces: BC, NL, PQ, YU), Mexico, USA (32 states and two other territories: Alaska, Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Iowa, Maine, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New York, Ohio, Pennsylvania, Rhode Island, Texas, Vermont, Virginia, West Virginia, Wisconsin; plus the District of Columbia and Puerto Rico).
+North America: Alaska (a state of the US but counted separately because of its separation from the lower 48), Antigua, Canada (4 provinces: BC, NL, PQ, YU), Mexico, USA (32 states and two other territories: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Illinois, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, West Virginia, Wisconsin; plus the District of Columbia and Puerto Rico).
 (5 countries).

 Australasia (or Oceania, if you speak Mericun): Hawaii (a state of the US, but counted as a country due to its separation from the mainland), Indonesia, Philippines.
 (3 countries)

-South America: Brazil, Dutch Antilles, Peru (3 countries).
+South America: Brazil, Netherlands Antilles (ABC Islands), Peru (3 countries).

 |Africa||Asia||Europe||North America||Oceania||South America||Total|

-Airport only: Canary Islands (part of Spain), Cameroon, Congo (Brazzaville), Equatorial Guinea, Madagascar, Mauritius, Niger, Seychelles (8 countries) and the US states of New Jersey and Washington (2 states).
+Airport only: Canary Islands (part of Spain), Cameroon, Congo (Brazzaville), Madagascar, Niger, Seychelles (6 countries) and the US state of Washington (1 state).

-Dependencies that aren't sovereign countries, but are sort-of separate: Sicily and Pantelleria Island, Italy; Walvis Bay and Penguin Island (then South African territory but subsequently handed over to Namibia); ITU Headquarters (an agency of the UN in Geneva); UN Headquarters (in New York City); Puerto Rico (unincorporated territory of the USA); St Pierre et Miquelon (the last remaining piece of France in what is now eastern Canada); Sint Maarten, Saba, Curacao, Bonaire and Aruba (Dutch possessions in the Caribbean) and St Martin (a French possession in the Caribbean).
+Dependencies that aren't sovereign countries, but are sort-of separate: Sicily and Pantelleria Island, Italy; Walvis Bay and Penguin Island (then South African territory but subsequently handed over to Namibia); ITU Headquarters (an agency of the UN in Geneva); UN Headquarters (in New York City); Puerto Rico (unincorporated territory of the USA); St Pierre et Miquelon (the last remaining piece of France in what is now eastern Canada); Sint Maarten, Saba, Curacao, Bonaire and Aruba (possessions of the Netherlands in the Caribbean) and St Martin (a French possession in the Caribbean).
 All of these places also count (or counted) as separate entities from their sovereigns for amateur radio purposes.

 Most travelers use a definition of "countries" that includes some not-so-sovereign entities.
 Good examples are Alaksa and Hawaii, which are states of the US and therefore not separate countries.
 However, by virtue of their geographical separation from the mainland, they are recognised as separate entities for amateur radio and travel purposes.
 In the list above, I've used "real" countries, except for Alaska and Hawaii.
 However, there are other ways to count.

-According to the rules of the Travelers' Century Club, my country score is now about 93.
+According to the rules of the Travelers' Century Club, my country score is now 101.

-According to the rules of the DX Foot Club, my country score is now 95.
-DXFC is a travel site intended for radio amateurs, using amateur radio's current DXCC country list.
+According to the rules of the DX Foot Club, my country score is now 96.
+DXFC is a travel site intended for radio amateurs, using amateur radio's current DXCC entity list.
 Deleted countries are not included in these totals.

 For what it's worth, my idea is not only to set a foot in every country.
 For my own personal purposes, I keep track of several parameters for each country: Whether I've set foot there; whether I've spent a night there; whether I've spent seven nights there; whether I've driven a car there; whether I've flown a plane there (takeoff and landing, not only overflight); whether I've played with ham radio there.
-There are not many countries in which I've covered all six, but there are over 25 countries in which I've spent at least a week.
+There are not many countries in which I've covered all six, but there are 27 countries in which I've spent at least a week.
 I've driven a car in 27 countries, flown a plane in 43 and played radio in 32.